 We will deploy support for DANE for SMTP and DNSSEC in two phases.
 The first phase, DANE and DNSSEC for outbound email (from Exchange Online to external destinations), is slowly being deployed between now and March 2022.

-We expect the second phase, support for inbound email, to start by the end of 2022.
+We expect the second phase, support for inbound email General Availability (GA) in June 2024.

 For both phases, we will also add TLS-RPT (RFC 8460) support for diagnostic reporting of TLS connectivity issues.
 This will help destination domain admins get fast insight into errors their senders may encounter, allowing them to fix them before they hear about those errors from Exchange Online customers.